Humphrey's Heroes Abseil

 Who will be training me and supervising my abseil?

-The event is being run by professional abseiling experts Over the Edge.
+The event is being run by professional abseiling experts Eight Point Two.
 Their fully trained technicians will supervise all elements of the day to ensure your abseil is safe and enjoyable.

-Yes, as slots are limited at the event we are asking that all participants raise at least £150 for Royal Manchester Children’s Hospital Charity.
+Yes, as slots are limited at the event we are asking that all participants raise at least £100 for Royal Manchester Children’s Hospital Charity.
 This is just a minimum target, therefore it would be fantastic if you can raise even more than this!
-We would ask that participants have raised the minimum sponsorship by 13/14 May in order to take part.
+We would ask that participants have raised 80% of this before the day of their jump.

 What’s the best way to raise funds?